Viipers/printf/README.md

 # ft_printf
-the objective of this project of this project is to reproduce the real printf of stdio in C.
+The objective of this project is to reproduce the real printf of stdio in C.

 42cursus - (2020-2021) 💻